iembar/automatic-carnival/README.md

 error message without panicking
 * When cpus are passed a float point -  http://localhost:8080/getcost/1/0.45/10.
 This truncates the cpu to be zero and calculates the number of cpus for the given 10 price.
 * When cpus are passed a float point and price is zero -  http://localhost:8080/getcost/1/0.45/0.
 Throws the error message price or cpus should be valid
+* when inputs are strings - http://localhost:8080/getcost/1/0.45/0 - This validates the inputs.
+Should throw error message inputs should be valid

 Not done
 * when the inputs are really large number - Need to handle this case.
 Left it that practically there would be limited resources.
 If required, can add this